qpdf/qpdf/manual/cli.rst

    These are left untouched regardless of the option.
 Future versions of qpdf may support additional filters.

-   Because default value is ``generalized``, by default, when a stream is encoded using non-lossy filters that qpdf understands and is not already compressed using a good compression scheme, qpdf will uncompress the stream.
+   Because the default value is ``generalized``, by default, when a stream is encoded using non-lossy filters that qpdf understands and is not already compressed using a good compression scheme, qpdf will uncompress the stream.
 If ``--compress-streams=y`` is also in